MrHaJu/Code-Institute-Projekt-1-CSS-HTML/testing.md

 Full testing was performed on the following devices, and additional testing for other devices was carried out using developer tools:

-iMac 2021, MacBook Pro 14 inch 2021, iPhone 13 Pro, Samsung S20, 25 inch monitor, windows laptop
+Desktop PC Windows 11, Samsung S20 Ultra, 46 inch monitor, 43 inch Ultra Wide 4k monitor, 27 inch monitor, windows 10 17 inch laptop

 Each device tested the site using the following browsers:

-Google Chrome on Mac and Windows, Safari
+Google Chrome and Microsoft edge